The Best Time to Post on Facebook for Maximum Exposure

 - Adding photos or images boosts engagement - fifty percent more 'Likes' and double the number of comments.

 Are you looking to have your material shared?
 In that case, make your posts at 1 pm.
 People seem to be in a giving mood at this time, and while they may not go through your post in detail for themselves yet, they are inclined to give work colleagues and friends a look.
+The more people that share your post, the more people you'll be able to reach.

 While you may get more clicks on a Wednesday, don't count out Thursdays and Fridays for true user engagement.
 People often need 12-24 hours to warm up to your thoughts, as indicated by a 6-7% increase over the Monday to Wednesday period.
 Perhaps not surprisingly, Facebook's so-called “Happiness” index is ten percent higher on Fridays than during the rest of the workweek.

 How can these factors influence your Facebook strategy?
 Evidently, you can try posting new material during the daily 'afternoon slump' right after lunch.
 People are often sluggish after their midday meal and use Facebook to get the juices flowing and catch up with recent events before returning to work.
-This can be the ideal time to engage them with pure marketing content; content that you would like to be shared reach more people and not necessarily sales related content where you'd want people to click-through.
+This can be the ideal time to engage them with pure marketing content; content that you would like to be shared to reach more people and not necessarily sales related content where you'd want people to click-through.

 Similarly, why not hold off on your explosive end of workweek Facebook posts until next Monday?
 Chances are that they'll not be read on the weekend.
 After all, many people are inclined to take a break from social media in favor of outdoor family activities, household chores and the like.
 Perhaps you do the same?
-The exception to this could be a hobby niche; where people are more likely to engage with hobby or fun related businesses while taking a break from work or business related posts.
+The exception to this could be a hobby niche; where people are more likely to engage with a hobby or fun related businesses while taking a break from work or business-related posts.

 You may want to schedule your posts in advance or hire a social media marketing manager to manage your Facebook presence.
 A good social media marketing manager can also help you with online reputation management.